top of page

 "I wish I had known what was happening was normal"

 Babies and mothers experience breastfeeding in a multitude of ways and it's almost always exactly what should be happening.
-Sometimes, success comes from having faith in your instincts, your body, and your baby.
+Often, success comes from having faith in your instincts, your body, and your baby.
 This can be tough when there are so many theories and opinions around us.

 We asked our online community of mothers what they wish they had known about breastfeeding.
 The voices repeatedly said the same thing: "I wish I had known my situation was normal".